-We tested the sharpness and edge durability of 12 knives in the 18-21cm range – and then gave them to our experts in the test lab kitchen for some hands-on assessment.
+We tested the sharpness and edge durability of eight 18-21cm chef’s knives, then gave them to our experts in the test lab kitchen for hands-on assessment.

 With their long, curved blades and prominent points, chef’s knives are versatile tools that can be used for various kitchen tasks, including jointing and cutting meat, dicing vegetables, and chopping herbs and nuts.
 What they’re not good for is precision work such as peeling, cutting, and deseeding small fruit and vegetables.
 (See Types of knives for information on other common knives.)

 What to look for in a chef’s knife